ishratumar/javascript30days-challenge/README.md

    # JavaScript 30-Day 5
    ## Flex Panels Gallery 💪
-   ### ✍️My learnings from this project:⤵️
+    ✦The image will expand when you click on it and then shrink when you click it off.
-  ▪️ Today's lesson was about making a photo gallery. <br>
+    ✦Today's lesson was about making a photo gallery
+   ### ✍️My learnings from this project:
-  ▪️ Primarily focused on CSS flex property.<br>
+   - Primarily focused on CSS flex property.
-  ▪️ Transitioned on flex-grow and font size to expand images. <br>
+   - Transitioned on **flex-grow** and **font-size** to expand images.
-  ▪️ The image will expand when you click on it and then shrink when you click it off. <br>
-  Today's JavaScript Functions:
-    ▪️<code> toggleOpen</code><br>
-    ▪️<code> toggleActive</code><br>
+   - Used Funtions:
+     - toggleOpen
+     - toggleActive

+✦***Best resourse to learn CSS Flexbox:[Flexbox](https://flexbox.io/)***

    # JavaScript 30-Day 6
    ## Type Ahead 👀
-   ### ✍️My learnings from this project:⤵️
+   ### ✍️My learnings from this project:
-   👉Fetch API
+   - Fetch API
-   👉Getting .json() from fetch response
+   - Getting .json() from fetch response
-   👉Array spread operator
+   - Array spread operator
-   👉Match() function
+   - Match() function

    # JavaScript 30-Day 7
    ##
-   ### ✍️My learnings from this project:⤵️
+   ### ✍️My learnings from this project:

    # JavaScript 30-Day 8
    ## Fun with HTML5 Canvas🎨
-   ### ✍️My learnings from this project:⤵️
+   ### ✍️My learnings from this project:
   ⚡️Learned the fundamentals of HTML5 canvas.
   ⚡️Build a painting canvas where if you hold down the mouse button and drag, you can paint on it.
 Something like Microsoft Paint👀